Back to Blog

 What OpenClaw Actually Does

 OpenClaw is a self-hosted AI agent that runs directly on a user's operating system.
-It connects to messaging platforms — WhatsApp, Telegram, Discord, Slack, Signal, iMessage, Microsoft Teams — and automates tasks through natural language commands.
+It connects to messaging platforms — WhatsApp, Telegram, Discord, Slack, Signal, iMessage, Google Chat, Microsoft Teams — and automates tasks through natural language commands.

 Core Capabilities